Hafiz Assamuddin

 Hafiz Assamuddin is a Pakistani politician who was a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2019 to January 2023.

 Political career

-Assamuddin contested 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-113 (South Waziristan-I) on the ticket of Jamiat Ulema-e-Islam (F).
+Assamuddin contested the 2019 Khyber Pakhtunkhwa provincial election on 20 July 2019 from constituency PK-113 (South Waziristan-I) on the ticket of Jamiat Ulema-e-Islam (F).
 He won the election by the majority of 5,216 votes over the runner up Afsar Khan of Pakistan Tehreek-e-Insaf.
 He garnered 10,356 votes while Khan received 5,140 votes.